seventhsortie/seventhsortie/README.md

 💡 Aspiring Software Engineer & Cybersecurity Analyst <br>
 👩🏻‍💻 Always on the lookout for software and application development oppportunities. <br>
-🌍 Based in Auckland, New Zealand and Dubai, United Arab Emirates.
+🌍 Based in Auckland, New Zealand and Dubai, United Arab Emirates. <br>
 🔨 Currently working on <strong> Karak Sipper </strong>

 ## My Skills